Webhooks in Python with Flask

 The above template include the following:

-• The section messages for displaying the details of the received tasks or webhooks.
+• The section messages display the details of the received tasks or webhooks.

 • A bar chart showing the total number of tasks received throughout the web sockets events per priority.
 The steps performed to build the chart are the following: